 Industry Reference Committee

-The Industry Reference Committee (IRC) is made up of people with experience, skills and knowledge in the animal care and management industry, covering a breadth of experience from across relevant sectors.
+The Industry Reference Committee (IRC) was made up of people with experience, skills and knowledge in the agriculture and production horticulture industry, covering a breadth of experience from across relevant sectors.

-Skills Impact provides support services to a group of related IRCs so they can effectively connect and engage with industry about their skill needs.
-All IRCs are appointed by the Australian Industry and Skills Committee (AISC).
-Nominees operate in the best interest of the industry sector.
+Throughout the duration of its role as a Skills Service Organisation, Skills Impact provided support services to a group of related IRCs so they could effectively connect and engage with industry about their skill needs.
+All IRCs were appointed by the Australian Industry and Skills Committee (AISC).
+Nominees operated in the best interest of the industry sector.

 24 May 2020* Download Communique